dheijl/swyh-rs/CONTRIBUTING.md

 sudo apt-get install libasound2-dev
 ```

+- For Windows you need the MSV toolchain and CMake to build the c/C++ dependencies.
+The easiest way to get the MSV toolchain is to install Visual Studio Community Edition.

 ### Networking

 To be able to test the application, you need to allow certain types of network traffic related to DLNA/UPnP and streaming with swyh-rs.

-On Linux using `ufw`, this can be ensured with:
+- On Linux using `ufw`, this can be ensured with:

 ```sh
 sudo ufw allow in from 192.168.0.0/24 to any port 1900 proto udp